antavelos/brusselscomicwalls/README.md

 # Brussels Comic Walls

-This is a mobile applications developped for various devices using [PhoneGap](http://phonegap.com/)
+This is a mobile application developped for various devices using [PhoneGap](http://phonegap.com/)